-- a. keep updating your knowledge of domiciliary care practice - b. listen and learn from others, including professionals, individuals and families - c. seek help with gaps in your learning - d. keep a record of your learning. - e. make sure you meet the training requirements for your professional registration.
+- a. keep updating your knowledge of adult care home practice - b. listen and learn from others, including professionals, individuals and families - c. seek help with gaps in your learning - d. keep a record of your learning - e. make sure you meet the training requirements for your professional registration.

-You should use a variety of ways of keeping up-to-date such as reading, attending training, taking part in team meetings, groups and forums.
+You should use a variety of ways of keeping up-to-date, such as reading, attending training, and taking part in team meetings, groups and forums.

-7.2 Supervision and appraisal
+Supervision and appraisal